juice-shop/pwning-juice-shop/part3/donations.md

 ![Donation form for Juice Shop](img/donate02.png)

 Filling out the form is pretty straightforward.
-It will send you then redirect you to a Stripe payment page where you can at least choose to pay between the usual credit cards and depending on your decive also Google Pay or Apple Pay:
+It will ask you for some basic information and then redirect you to a Stripe payment page where you put in your credit card data and initiate the payment:

 ![Stripe page for an OWASP donation](img/stripe.png)

 ## Restricted gifts

-All donations >1000 US$ to the OWASP Foundation can be restricted explicitly to be only used by the Juice Shop project in the current calendar year.
+All donations of at least 1000 US$ to the OWASP Foundation can be restricted explicitly to be only used by the Juice Shop project in the current calendar year.
 To learn more about such earmarked donations please check OWASP's
 [Rules of Procedure on Donations](https://owasp.org/www-policy/operational/donations.html).

 ℹ️ _While the Juice Shop appreciates such dedicated donations, please